DVM000/TVM_deploy/README.md

-# TVM files for tuning, compiling and running CNN models
+# TVM heterogeneous co-execution.
+Files for tuning, compiling and running CNN models

 1. **``tune_network_<cuda/arm>_TX2local.py``**
  - Tune network using TVM Ansor targeting to GPU/CPU (to be locally executed on the platform)